-To address the problem of identifying appropriate community providers and ensuring that families can access care, Nemours will dedicate a staff member to the work of collaborating with existing agencies and individual providers throughout the TSA.
-This Nemours Associate will establish a seamless referral process and will also develop a formal feedback loop between community providers and Nemours.
-An online, continuously updated directory of services for each county in the TSA was initially slated to be developed.
-However, this evolved into a webpage that will be available to all community primary care providers to assist with referrals.
+To address the problem of identifying appropriate community providers and ensuring that families can access care, Nemours dedicated a staff member to the work of collaborating with existing agencies and individual providers throughout the TSA.
+This Nemours associate is working to establish a seamless referral process and to develop a formal feedback loop between community providers and Nemours.
+A continuously updated online directory of services for each county in the TSA was initially slated to be developed.
+However, this evolved to a webpage that is available to all community primary care providers to assist with referrals.

-- Collaborate with existing community providers and agencies to improve access to mental health services.
+- Collaborate with existing community providers and agencies to improve access to mental health services..

-- Assign staff member to serve as a Resource Coordinator. - " A Resource Coordinator was hired in September 2017. - Develop resource manual for each county for use within Nemours.
-Make available to all non-Nemours primary care practices. - " The resource manual has evolved into a webpage that will be under development in 2018. - Develop at least one community organization partnership in each county to establish a seamless referral process and a formal feedback loop between community providers and Nemours. - " The community organization partnerships in each county will evolve from the community mental health provider workshops being offered in 2018.
+- Assign a staff member to serve as a resource coordinator - " A resource coordinator was hired in September 2017. - Develop a resource manual for each county for use within Nemours.
+Make available to all non-Nemours primary care practices. - " The resource manual evolved into a webpage and is currently available on the KidsCope webpage on Nemours.org.
+The PDF resource manual is embedded within the website for easy access and is printable. - Develop at least one community organization partnership in each county to establish a seamless referral process and a formal feedback loop between community providers and Nemours.. - " The website has a formal feedback tool and the resource coordinator has ongoing community meetings to gather feedback from community agencies and referral sources.
+Each of the five targeted areas has a minimum of one established behavioral health community agency with the ability to accept direct electronic referrals of patients from our providers.
+The resource coordinator has periodic contact with community providers to maintain partnerships and address concerns or questions presented by them or our providers about the referral process.
+Families and providers are encouraged to offer their thoughts about the usefulness of the website through the feedback tool.